How we test electric shavers

 For most of us, shaving is a daily ritual that isn't particularly enjoyable.
 To help you minimise the time and effort you spend on it every day, we test how easy electric shavers are to use and clean.
 The best fit comfortably into the hand, don't vibrate excessively and can simply be rinsed under the tap to clean.

-We also measure in decibels how loud each electric shaver is – the worst are loud enough to wake up your partner in the next room, which could be very annoying if you're shaving late at night or early in the morning.
+We also have our user panel provide a subjective assessment of how loud each electric shaver is – the worst are loud enough to wake up your partner in the next room, which could be very annoying if you're shaving late at night or early in the morning.

 Discover the shavers we'd recommend you steer clear of in our electric shaver Don't Buys.